donhui/svn_revision_compare/README.md

 # PreRequire tools
 - Python2.7 or Python3
-- svn cli
+- SVN cli

 # About svn auth
-svn username and password should be added to svn cli option for auth. in addition，update `～/.subversion/servers` file as follows:
+SVN username and password should be added to svn cli option for authentication.

+In addition，add 2 parameters to `～/.subversion/servers` file as follows:
 ```
 store-passwords = yes
 store-plaintext-passwords = yes
 ```

 # How to run
-- modify configuration parameter of `settings.py`
+1. Modify configuration parameters in `settings.py`
-- execute script： `svn_revision_compare.py`
+2. Execute script： `python svn_revision_compare.py`

 # Email demo screenshot